South Australian Consolidated Acts

 Two persons may live together as a couple on a genuine domestic basis whether or not a sexual relationship exists, or has ever existed, between them.

-"constituent documents" of a private entity means—
+"constituent documents" of a relevant entity means—

-(a) for a private company—its constitution; or
+(a) for a company—its constitution; or

 (b) for a unit trust scheme—the instruments constituting or governing the administration of the scheme;